jump to content immediately

 naz19 [at] pitt [dot] edu

-I am a first year graduate student and am very interested in plants.
+I am a second year graduate student and am very interested in plants.
 My previous research is on peonies, very famous and beautiful flowers that originate from China.
 This year, my current focus is mainly on genetic variation in the heat shock protein (Athsp101) research in Arabidopsis.
 I am interested in doing work to perfect the ongoing ELISA-based HSP assay, and testing the expression of Hsp101 in different genotypes of Arabidopsis so that we can have a clearer understanding of their Hsp101 differences and their functional consequences.
 I am looking forward to this new work and enjoying a new life in the USA!

 Technical